bart2333/Avengers-Project-/README.md

 # Avengers-Project-
 # This is my Capstone project for my Computer Information Systems degree obtained from California University of Pennsylvania.
+I was one of three students that worked on this project.